-- Date: March 1, 2021

-- Key Takeaways:

-- 1. Support for preliminary cross sections
+1. Support for preliminary cross sections

-- 2. Consider engaging Colorado Public Utility Commission for crossings
+2. Consider engaging Colorado Public Utility Commission for crossings o Date: July 24, 2023

-- 3. Include a "Revert Clause" so if RTD chooses to operate trains on the ROW, the trails would need to be returned to their current condition
+3. Include a "Revert Clause" so if RTD chooses to operate trains on the ROW, the trails would need to be returned to their current condition